MyHeart

 So when do stents save lives?
 We know for a fact, based on the findings of numerous studies that in emergency situations, for example, when someone is having or has recently had a heart attack, unstable symptoms, or a major blockage in a critical area, the use of a stent or even open-heart surgery to open up a blocked artery is clearly the treatment of choice.
 In these situations the stent may truly be lifesaving and improve quality of life by preserving the ability of the heart to beat normally.

 But what about non ‘emergency’ situations, which are by far the more common situations, or what we call stable coronary heart disease.
-An example might be2222 the patient who has symptoms such as chest pain when they push themselves that disappear with rest, and is found to have a blockage in one or more of their arteries that is causing those symptoms.
+An example might be the patient who has symptoms such as chest pain when they push themselves that disappear with rest, and is found to have a blockage in one or more of their arteries that is causing those symptoms.
 For years we thought it was obvious, naturally one would think that placing a stent getting rid of the blockage, will both make the patient live longer, feel better and lower their risk of more problems.
 It was very surprising therefore when several well-designed, large, international trials demonstrated that when compared to the use of ‘optimal medical therapy’ the use of stents had no added benefit when it came to preventing death, heart attacks, the need to use further stents and most surprisingly it was often no better in relieving the angina symptoms.

 These findings were reported widely in medical journals, and the media, and went against everything that everyone had thought up to that point.
 It turned out that in the case of stable heart disease, where although the blockage is the cause of the symptoms, it is not in an area considered immediately life threatening, it would appear that an initial strategy of using the correct medicines, careful management of co-existing conditions such as diabetes, and close attention to lifestyle changes such as diet, exercise and strict avoidance of smoking is preferable to placing a stent.
 Not only does this have the same impact as placing a stent on saving lives and improving quality of life, but it avoids the risks associated with placement of that stent.
 The beauty of this approach of course, is that in the case where it fails to work and the symptoms persist, a stent can always be placed at a later time if required.
 And the studies proved that doing this does not place the patient at any increased risk.

 But how can it be that simply using medicines, lifestyle changes and treating other contributing conditions such as diabetes can be preferable to getting rid of the blockage with a stent in people with stable disease?
 There are a number of reasons for this.
 Coronary artery disease is a disease that affects pretty much all the arteries in the heart.
-It weakens the walls of the heart vessels and leavesdreamstimelarge_19443513 them prone to rupture and a heart attack.
+It weakens the walls of the heart vessels and leaves them prone to rupture and a heart attack.
 It turns out that even if you have a tight blockage in your arteries causing the symptoms, it’s often another area that bursts and causes a heart attack, an area that may have appeared normal previously!
 This is why it’s critical to treat the whole disease process and why simply putting a stent in a blockage may not reduce the risk of further problems.
 In addition to treating the disease process and preventing the disease from progressing, lifestyle changes and medications allow the heart to become more efficient and improve blood flow in the arteries.
 This may effectively treat the symptoms and prevent the need to place a stent, and therefore prevent the risks associated with stents.

 Hundreds of thousands of stents are implanted each year to treat stable heart disease, and despite the fact that there is a wealth of evidence to support the use of medicines initially for the treatment of stable coronary disease, less than half of patients presenting with stable disease have a trial of appropriate medical therapy first, probably because practitioners continue to hope that the stents will be better.
 The problem is that when it comes to the decision to use stents first in this setting, there is no proven benefit, but there are definite harms.